What to Expect During a FDNS Site Visit – A Practical Guide for Preparing for a USCIS Compliance Review

 - If the report indicates that the officer believes that fraud has occurred, further site visits may be necessary.
 Depending on the level of severity, the case may be forwarded to ICE for further investigation.

 - Additionally, if multiple petitions were filed, more site visits may be required to come and speak with each additional beneficiary.

 - Immigration counsel should also be contacted as soon as the site visit concludes in the event that they were not able to be present for it.

 - You may receive a follow-up phone call or email from USCIS that requests additional information or documentation.
 Compliance with the request as soon as possible is advised.

-Below is a list of questions our attorneys have received from FDNS officers during a site visit.
+Below is a list of questions our attorneys have received from FDNS officers during a site visit, either via email or by telephone.
 Employers and employees should be ready to address these types of questions in case of a FDNS site visit.

 Questions to Employer:

 - Are you aware of the petition filed for the Beneficiary?